rdkmaster/jigsaw/README.md

 npm start
 ```

-**Attensions for the Chinese developers**, do NOT use `cnpm` to install the dependencies, we are still looking for the reason.
+**Attensions to the Chinese developers**, do NOT use `cnpm` to install the dependencies, we are still looking for the reason.

 4. Open `http://localhost:4200` in your browser, your development environment is completed set up if you can see the welcome page;
 5. Afterwards you can directly run `npm start` in the `d:\jigsaw-seed` directory to start the development environment;